djamb/EasySocketIO/README.md

 # Step 2
 **CustomAnnotation**
-Need it for run service only need to use it in 1 activity
+Need it for run service, warning, only need to use it in 1 activity
 ```
     public BaseApp2 application;
     application = (BaseApp2) getApplicationContext();